P04 BYOD: Improving Your eLearning Production Process

 PowerPoint, Word, Articulate Storyline

-Participants will need a laptop with Microsoft Word and PowerPoint.
-For the prototyping section, Articulate Storyline is preferred (the trial version is okay), but attendees may also use another eLearning development tool if they’re already comfortable with it.
-If a participant doesn’t have access to an eLearning authoring tool, they can use PowerPoint as a prototyping alternative.
+Participants need a laptop with Microsoft Word and PowerPoint.
+For the prototyping section, you can use Articulate Storyline (the trial version is okay), another eLearning development tool you’re already fluent with, or PowerPoint.

 Speaker, Author, Award-Winning eLearning Designer

 Tim Slade is a speaker, author, and award-winning eLearning designer.
 Having spent the last decade working to help others elevate their eLearning and visual communications content, Tim has been recognized and awarded within the eLearning industry multiple times for his creative and innovative design aesthetics.
 Tim is also a regular speaker at international eLearning conferences, a recognized Articulate Super Hero, co-author of the popular E-Learning Uncovered book series, and author of The eLearning Designer's Handbook.